ubirch/ubirch-client-go/README.md

 The only two mandatory configurations are

 - the `devices`-map, which maps device UUIDs to their authentication token
-  > - A UUID can be generated in a Linux terminal with the `uuidgen` command
+  > - A UUID can be generated in a Linux/macOS terminal with the `uuidgen` command
   > - See [how to acquire the authentication token](#how-to-acquire-the-ubirch-backend-token)
 - the 16 byte base64 encoded `secret`, which is used to encrypt the key store.
-  > Quickly generate a random 16 byte base64 encoded secret in a Linux terminal with `head -c 16 /dev/urandom | base64`
+  > Quickly generate a random 16 byte base64 encoded secret in a Linux/macOS terminal with `head -c 16 /dev/urandom | base64`

 ### File Based Configuration